HumbleBean001/MTOC-Dataset/README.md

-# MTOC-Dataset
-SMAR-AD: Anomaly Detection Method for Micro-Transparent Optical Components Based on Synthetic Multi-scale Anomaly Reconstruction
+SMAR-AD: Unsupervised Anomaly Detection for Micro-Transparent Optical Components (MTOC).

-The complete **MTOC dataset** will be open-sourced here once the paper is accepted.
+The MTOC dataset and its pixel-level annotations are provided in this repository to support reproducibility during the review process.
+The repository will be maintained and updated when additional verified samples or annotations become available.